EU VAT Number Validation in Node.js

 companyAddress: string | null

-checkId: string // UUID — store on your invoice
+checkId: string // UUID — vatnode audit trail identifier

-verifiedAt: string // ISO 8601 timestamp
+verifiedAt: string // ISO 8601 timestamp of the check

 countryVat: CountryVat